Title: With My Little Eye

 Publisher: Allen & Unwin

 Release: February 2021

-Since before they could talk, Mark, Amanda and Sue-Ellen, were taught by their parents, Dudley and Joan Doherty, to learn car number plates, note strange behaviours and, perhaps most importantly, avoid drawing attention to themselves.
+Before they could talk, Mark, Amanda, and Sue-Ellen were taught by their parents to learn car number plates, note strange behaviours, and avoid drawing attention to themselves.
 The children grew to become unwitting foot soldiers in Australia’s battle against Soviet infiltration in the Cold War.
 They each attended political rallies, watched houses owned by communist sympathisers, and insinuated themselves into the UFO Society.

 Sandra Hogan’s With My Little Eye is an incredible read.
 It is critical but hilarious, apparently simple but deeply complicated.
-I encourage everyone to pick up a copy of this biography—you won’t be disappointed by this true story of a family of spies living in the Australian suburbs.
+I encourage everyone to pick up a copy of this biography—you won’t be disappointed by this true story of spies living in the Australian suburbs.